Scalable Dendritic Modeling Advances Expressive and Robust Deep Spiking Neural Networks: Limitations and future work

-Our experiments primarily focus on classification tasks involving static image or event stream data, limiting the scope of tasks explored in this work.
-While we have investigated various scenarios including supervised learning, continual learning, multitask learning, robustness against noise and adversarial attacks, as well as few-shot learning, there is potential to extend the application of DendSNNs to a broader range of tasks and modalities.
-Spiking neural networks have demonstrated effectiveness in tasks beyond visual classification, such as object detection and tracking in high-speed scenes \citesupp{huang2023vidar-supp}.
-Additionally, the inherent capabilities of SNNs with dendritic structures in processing input with rich time scales suggest their potential applications in tasks requiring fine-grained temporal processing, as stated by Zheng et al. \citesupp{zheng2024temporal-supp}.
-Our future research will explore the application of DendSNNs in diverse real-world scenarios, expanding beyond the confines of image classification.
+\paragraph{Task diversity} Our experiments primarily focus on visual classification tasks involving static images or event-based data.
+While we have investigated various scenarios including supervised learning, continual learning, robustness against noise and adversarial attacks, as well as few-shot learning, the application scope of DendSNNs can be further broadened.
+SNNs have already demonstrated promising potential beyond visual classification, particularly in tasks such as object detection and tracking in high-speed scenes.
+Additionally, dendritic structure endows SNNs with a stronger capacity to process information with rich temporal dynamics \cite{zheng2024temporal,chen2024pmsn,wang2025mmdend}, suggesting their promise for sequence modeling.
+Moreover, recent studies have successfully employed large-scale SNNs for language modeling and generation.
+Building upon these advances, DendSNNs may further improve the representational power of SNN-based language models.
+Our future research will therefore explore extending DendSNNs to a broader spectrum of real-world applications, moving beyond image classification toward domains that demand more intricate temporal and structural processing.